 - Range of Dates to enter specific start and end points

 Specific Dates offers some unique options in the Date Detail menu:

 - Time Period options show a single continuous date range

 - Date Value options show ranges that can repeat in multiple time periods.
 For example, to see combined sales performance for Q1 across multiple years, under Date Value, you would choose Quarters.

-Ask Data lets you compare time periods with phrases like “year over year”, “quarter over quarter”, or similar comparisons by month, week, or day.
+Ask Data lets you compare time periods with phrases such as "year over year" or "quarter over quarter."
 The results appear as difference or percent difference table calculations in workbooks you save from Ask Data.

 In the text box, click a difference calculation to choose other fields, aggregation methods, and time periods.

 Ask Data supports simple calculations between two measures, which you can apply using these symbols: